Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Conclusion and Discussion

-Finally, we have introduced a relative $uv$ representation of scanpaths in the viewport domain.
-This scanpath representation is well aligned with the viewport sequence, and simplifies the computational modeling of panoramic videos, and transforms the panoramic scanpath prediction problem to a planar one.
-We believe our relative $uv$ representation has great potential in a broader \mdegr computer vision tasks, including panoramic video semantic segmentation, object detection, and object tracking.
+Finally, we have introduced a relative $uv$ scanpath representation in the viewport domain.
+It aligns with viewport sequences, simplifies computational modeling of panoramic videos, and recasts scanpath prediction as a planar problem.
+We believe our relative $uv$ representation has great potential in broader \mdegr computer vision tasks, including panoramic video semantic segmentation, object detection, and object tracking.
+In the future, we also plan to integrate audio and visual signals for panoramic scanpath prediction in the viewport domain, making our method more practically applicable.